Wire-Network/wire-docs/docs/getting-started/create-development-accounts.md

 ## Account

-An **account** on the blockchain holds a set of authorizations and serves to identify a sender or recipient.
-Its flexible authorization framework allows ownership by individuals or groups ,depending on the configured permissions.
-An account is required to send or receive a valid transaction on the blockchain.
+An **account** on the blockchain is the identity of a participant on the blockchain — whether a single user, a group, or a smart-contract actor — and it carries the authorizations that control what that participant can do.
+This flexible permission framework lets ownership be assigned to one key, multiple keys, or even other accounts.
+Because every action or transaction must be signed by an account, a valid account is required to send, receive, or invoke smart-contract actions with other accounts on-chain.

 In this practical tutorial series, we utilize two user accounts, `bob` and `alice`, along with the default `sysio` account for configuration purposes.
 Additional accounts are also created for various contracts in the future articles.